kapenike/ddImages/README.md

 FEATURES:

+- Switchboard
 	- Create section app that highjacks the regions and auto creates a bracket system from a select dataset
+	- allow multiple pages

 - Overlay editor features
 	- ctrl + z, ctrl + y: undo and redo